 The Restaurant Trap

-• Walk one or two streets from any major tourist sight before choosing where to eat.
+- Walk at least one or two streets — ideally 400–500 meters — from any major tourist sight before choosing where to eat.

-• Avoid any restaurant with a host outside actively recruiting customers.
+- Avoid any restaurant with a host outside actively recruiting customers, or with menus printed in four or more languages.

-• Look for restaurants with handwritten menus in the local language (or both languages) rather than glossy picture menus in English only.
+- Look for handwritten menus in the local language (or both languages) rather than glossy picture menus in English only.

-• Use Google Maps reviews with skepticism — focus on recent reviews and look for mention of local patronage versus tourist crowds.
+- Use Google Maps reviews with skepticism — weight recent ones, and watch for mentions of local patronage versus tourist crowds.
+TripAdvisor “Travelers’ Choice” badges have lost much of their meaning as the awards inflated through the mid-2020s.

 The Taxi Trap

-Unofficial taxis, airport “fixers,” and cabs without meters are a global problem.
-Solutions: Use rideshare apps (Uber, Grab, Lyft, Bolt, Didi) wherever available — they show the price before booking, the driver’s identity is registered, and the trip is tracked.
-For official taxis, insist on the meter or agree a price before getting in.
-At airports, use only the official taxi stand or pre-book a transfer.
-In countries where rideshare apps aren’t available, use hotel/guesthouse recommendations for transport.
+Unofficial taxis, airport “fixers,” and cabs without meters are a global problem — Prague, Istanbul, Cairo, and Cancún are repeat offenders.
+Solutions: use rideshare apps (Uber, Lyft, Bolt, Cabify, Free Now, Grab, DiDi) wherever available — they show the price before booking, the driver’s identity is registered, and the trip is tracked.
+For official taxis, insist on the meter or agree on a price before getting in.
+At airports, use only the official taxi stand or pre-book a transfer; avoid anyone who approaches you in arrivals offering a ride.
+In countries where rideshare apps aren’t available, ask your hotel or guesthouse to call a metered cab on your behalf.

 Common Scams to Know

-• The friendship bracelet/ring: Someone approaches and ties a bracelet on your wrist before you can stop them, then demands payment.
+- The friendship bracelet/ring: Someone approaches and ties a bracelet on your wrist before you can stop them (Montmartre in Paris, the steps of Sacré-Cœur, the Spanish Steps in Rome), then demands payment.
+The “gold ring on the ground” variant in Paris works the same way.
 Walk away — you don’t owe them anything.

-• The fake petition: Someone approaches with a clipboard for you to sign, then demands a donation.
-It’s a distraction — the petition means nothing, and sometimes the clipboard is cover for pickpockets working nearby.
+- The fake petition: Someone approaches with a clipboard for you to sign, then demands a donation.
+It’s a distraction — the petition means nothing, and sometimes the clipboard is cover for pickpockets working nearby on Las Ramblas, around the Trevi Fountain, or near the Louvre.

-• The gem/investment scam: A friendly local tells you about a special way to make money by buying gems (or anything) cheaply here and selling at home.
+- The gem/investment scam: A friendly local (Bangkok tuk-tuk drivers are the canonical example) tells you about a special way to make money by buying gems, papyrus, carpets, or anything else cheaply here and selling at home.
 It’s always a scam.

-• The switched menu: You order from one menu and receive a bill with different (higher) prices.
+- The switched menu: You order from one menu and receive a bill with different (higher) prices, common around Istanbul’s Sultanahmet, Prague’s Old Town Square, and Athens’ Plaka.
 Always confirm prices before ordering and check the itemized bill carefully.

-• The closed attraction: A helpful stranger tells you your intended destination is closed today (for whatever reason) and offers to take you to an alternative.
-Always verify closure information at the actual entrance.
+- The closed attraction: A helpful stranger tells you your intended destination is closed today (for whatever reason) and offers to take you somewhere else.
+Verify any closure at the actual entrance or the official site, never from someone who stops you on the street.

 Shopping Traps and Overpriced Souvenirs

-Souvenir shopping near major attractions is reliably the worst value at any destination — the same item will cost 30–70% less two or three streets from the tourist zone, and often considerably less at local markets away from the center.
-Specific patterns to avoid:
+Souvenir shopping beside a major attraction is reliably the worst value anywhere — the same item runs 30–70% cheaper two or three streets from the tourist zone, and cheaper still at neighborhood markets away from the center.
+Patterns to watch for:

-• “Made locally” claims: At most tourist destinations, the vast majority of souvenir items are manufactured in the same factories regardless of where they’re sold.
-Items sold as “authentic” or “locally made” in airport shops or tourist-area boutiques are generally neither.
-Markets where local artisans sell their own work (look for visible workshop spaces, uneven handmade characteristics, the seller who made the item) are the exception.
+- “Made locally” claims: At most destinations, the bulk of souvenir stock comes off the same factory lines no matter where it’s sold.
+Items labeled “authentic” or “locally made” in airport shops or tourist-zone boutiques are usually neither.
+The exception is markets where artisans sell their own work — look for a visible workshop, the small irregularities of handmade goods, and the maker standing behind the table.

-• Currency confusion: Sellers in high-traffic tourist areas may present prices in ways designed to create confusion — quoting in one currency, receiving payment in another, or providing change in smaller-denomination bills that don’t add up correctly.
-Count change carefully before leaving any transaction.
+- Currency confusion: Sellers in high-traffic tourist areas may present prices in ways designed to create confusion — quoting in one currency, receiving payment in another, or providing change in smaller-denomination bills that don’t add up correctly.
+Count change carefully before leaving any transaction, and skip airport currency exchanges in favor of withdrawing local cash from an ATM on arrival.

 Overrated vs. Worth the Hype